Frédéric Joliot-Curie: Post-war

-He served as director of the French National Centre for Scientific Research, and appointed by Charles De Gaulle in 1945, he became France's first High Commissioner for Atomic Energy.
+He served as director of the French National Centre for Scientific Research (CNRS), and appointed by Charles De Gaulle in 1945, he became France's first High Commissioner for Atomic Energy.
 In 1948, he oversaw the construction of the first French atomic reactor.
+He ensured that the Japanese physicist Toshiko Yuasa who had undertaken her PhD under his supervision was able to return to France and her nuclear research at the CNRS after being forced to return to Japan towards the end of the war.

 He and Irène visited Moscow in June 1945 for the two hundred and twentieth anniversary of the Russian Academy of Sciences and returned sympathizing with "hard-working Russians".
 His affiliation with the Communist party caused Irène to be detained on Ellis Island during her third trip to the US, coming to speak in support of Spanish refugees, at the Joint Antifascist Refugee Committee's invitation.
 A devoted communist, he was purged in 1950 and relieved of most of his duties, but retained his professorship at the Collège de France.
 Joliot-Curie was one of the eleven signatories to the Russell–Einstein Manifesto in 1955.
 On the death of his wife in 1956, he took over her position as Chair of Nuclear Physics at the Sorbonne.
 Frédéric's health was by that time declining, and he died in 1958 from liver disease, which, like the death of his wife, was said to be the result of overexposure to radiation.